Tremé Walking Tour

 Tremé was originally settled by Free People of Color; often referred to as Creoles, whose unique experience helped shape the civil rights movement.
 It is the hallmark of African-American history not to be missed.
 Today, Tremé is home to artists, musicians, and craftsmen and is a living, breathing, joyful piece of New Orleans history.

-Walking Tour of Tremé with Emily
+Walking Tour of Tremé

 Our walking tour begins from The Voodoo Lounge, 718 N Rampart Street, then crosses over to Congo Square at Armstrong Park before venturing off the beaten path to see film locations from the HBO Tremé series.